pypy/pypy/pypy/doc/project-ideas.rst

 extensions.

 ======================================
-Make more python modules pypy-freindly
+Make more python modules pypy-friendly
 ======================================

 Work has been started on a few popular python packages.
 Here is a partial